 As part of this program, our school partners with Farmscape, the largest urban farming venture in California.

 Fall Harvest & Planting Day

-Each fall, Kindergarten students plant pumpkins, which they harvest the next year as 1st Graders, and, 5th and 6th Grade students lead our school-wide Planting Day – an event during which students plant the Edible Garden with the year's crop of vegetables and herbs.
+Each fall, Kindergarten students plant pumpkins, which they harvest the next year as 1st Graders, and 6th Grade students lead our school-wide Planting Day – an event during which students plant the Edible Garden with the year's crop of vegetables and herbs.